Ashley Fox: In the South West and Gibraltar

 Fox was active across the South West on a wide range of issues – from farming and environmental to industrial and business.

 He supported the region's cider makers against attempts by the European Union to levy additional taxes on small scale cider producers.

 Similarly he supported residents in North Somerset against plans by the Environment Agency to move the sea defences a mile inland to create salt marshes and mudflats between Clevedon and Kewstoke.
 This would have led to the deliberate flooding of prime agricultural land.

 He opposed plans to build an offshore wind farm off the Jurassic Coast in Dorset on the grounds that it would have damaged the local tourist industry.
 The proposal was finally rejected by the UK Government.
 Fox was one of the most vocal opponents.

 He pushed for reform of the Common Fisheries Policy and supported efforts to help the region's fishing industry.

 Fox regularly visited Gibraltar to meet with representatives of the Government, business community and the public.

 Since 2019

 Fox resigned as chair of the Independent Monitoring Authority for the Citizens' Rights Agreements on the 11 September 2023.
 The same month he was selected as the Conservative prospective parliamentary candidate for Bridgwater at the 2024 general election.
-He had been endorsed by former Bridgwater MP and cabinet minister Tom, Lord King.
+He had been endorsed by former Bridgwater MP and cabinet minister Lord King.
 He was elected in the election with a reduced majority of 1,349 votes.